nationalarchives/ds-tna-website-tests/README.md

 | `@ui`    | Tests for the UI which handle display and interaction     |
 | `@a11y`  | Automated accessibility tests                             |

+### Updating snapshots

+The snapshots are created by a Linux distro so they can be checked in GitHub Actions.

+If you are running Linux, you can update the snapshots by running `npx playwright test --update-snapshots`.

+If you are not running Linux, you can update them using the `mcr.microsoft.com/playwright` Docker image with `npm run update-snapshots`.

 ## Updating Playwright

 ```sh